✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Decide to work for a particular amount of time and set the timer

-• Work tirelessly until the timer stops
+• Work until the timer stops

 • Decide whether you can focus on this task for some more time.
 If yes, set the timer for those hours.